 The United States of America (USA) is one of the top study abroad destinations among international students.
-High-standard education, job opportunities, and quality lifestyle attract many people to pursue higher education and settle in the USA.
+Quality education, better job opportunities, and quality of life attract many people to pursue higher education and work in the USA.
 One of the many reasons why students want to pursue higher education in the USA is attaining a post-study work visa in the USA.
-This article will give you a detailed understanding of how students can apply for post-study work permit in the USA.
+This article will give you a detailed understanding of how students can apply for a post-study work permit in the USA.

-There are three types of student visas to study abroad in the US, F1 Visa, M1 Visa, and J1 Visa, that permit students to stay in the US for a limited time after completing their studies.
+There are three types of student visas to study abroad in the USA, F1 Visa, M1 Visa, and J1 Visa, that permit students to stay in the US for a limited time after completing their studies.
 To get temporary employment based on their field of study, international students need an F1 visa.
 After receiving the F1 visa, they can stay in the USA for a year once they finish their degree.
-A F1 visa holder can apply for Optional Practical Training (OPT) that permits international students to stay and work in the USA for an entire year.
+An F1 visa holder can apply for Optional Practical Training (OPT), which permits international students to stay and work in the USA for an entire year.

 Types of OPT

 - Pre-Completion OPT– Allows international students to work while studying.

 - Post-Completion OPT- Allows international students to work after completing their degree courses.

 It is mandated that the job you get after graduating is related to your field of study.
 The period of time that international students get to find a job after graduation is 90 days.

 - M1 Visa